Charles Derennes: Biography

 Derennes was born in Charente, the son of Gustave, a professor of history, and Marthe Cassan, the daughter of a baker.
 Charles spent his childhood in Villeneuve-sur-Lot.
-In 1892, he entered the lycee of Talence in the suburbs of Bordeaux.
+In 1892, he entered the lyceum of Talence in the suburbs of Bordeaux.
 There he met the poet Émile Despax from Dax, and Marcel Gounouilhou, future director of the daily La Petite Gironde with whom he would collaborate.